Support for businesses in the West of England

 If your business has been impacted by coronavirus, our team is here to support you.
 Our Enterprise Executives can help answer your queries and signpost you to the latest information and advice.

-The range of business support measures which have been made available to UK businesses and employees are detailed on the government's Business Support website and you can use the Business Support Finder here.
+The range of business support measures which have been made available to UK businesses and employees are detailed on the government's Business Support website which you can access via this link https://www.gov.uk/coronavirus/business-support.
+You can also use the Business Support Finder via this link https://www.gov.uk/business-coronavirus-support-finder.

-The UK Government’s COVID-19 recovery strategy has now been published along with guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.
+The UK Government’s Covid-19 recovery strategy has been published; you can read it via this link - Recovery Strategy.
+There is also guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic which you can find on the Government website - working safely.

-If you'd like to speak to one of our Enterprise Executives, please contact us by email at email@example.com with your query and contact details.
+- If you'd like to speak to one of our Enterprise Executives, please email firstname.lastname@example.org with your query and contact details.

 Supporting your business